 Symptoms of the disease usually appear between 20 and 40 years of age and include foot drop and difficulty walking.
 The disease slowly affects other muscles of the arms and legs.
 Patients typically start using a wheelchair one or two decades later and eventually some patients may need assistance with activities of daily living.

-GNE myopathy results from mutations in a gene called GNE, which is responsible for a step in the production of a sugar called sialic acid.
-GNE myopathy is diagnosed in patients presenting at the age of 20-40 with foot drop and progressive muscle weakness.
-Red-rimmed vacuoles (inclusions) are found on muscle biopsy.
-The diagnosis is confirmed by sequencing of the GNE gene.
+GNE Myopathy results from variants in a gene called GNE, which is responsible for a step in the production of a sugar called sialic acid.
+The diagnosis may be suggested by the presence of red-rimmed vacuoles (inclusions) in muscle biopsy tissue.
+Identification of GNE gene disease-causing variants by DNA sequencing can confirm the diagnosis.

-GNE myopathy patients may go undiagnosed for many years.
+GNE Myopathy patients may go undiagnosed or misdiagnosed with a different disease for many years.
 There are ~2,000 patients known worldwide and ~200 in the United States.
-However, we estimate (based on examining DNA sequencing databases) that there are at least 40,000 GNE myopathy patients worldwide, including ~13,000 in Asia (~750 in Japan), ~4,000 in Europe and ~3,000 in North America, meaning that many patients are undiagnosed.
+However, we estimate (based on examining DNA sequencing databases) that there are at least 40,000 GNE Myopathy patients worldwide, including ~13,000 in Asia (~750 in Japan), ~4,000 in Europe and ~3,000 in North America, meaning that many patients are undiagnosed.

 What is Involved?

-This study collects genetic and medical information from people with GNE myopathy.
-Patients are followed over time to understand the symptoms and clinical course of GNE myopathy.
+This study collects genetic and medical information from people with GNE Myopathy and other GNE-related disorders.
+Patients are followed over time to understand the symptoms and clinical course of GNE Myopathy and related disorders.
 This information is essential to prepare clinical treatment trials.

-To be eligible to participate, individuals must be between 18 and 80 years of age, have GNE myopathy confirmed by genetic testing, and be able to travel.
+To be eligible to participate, individuals must be between 4 and 80 years of age and have a GNE-related disorder confirmed by genetic testing.

 During their first visit, participants will have the following tests: